How to tell if asparagus is bad

 5 Ways to tell if asparagus has gone bad

-You will usually know right away when you take your asparagus out if it is still fresh or not.
+You will usually know right away when you take your asparagus out if it is still fresh.
 All of the tell-tale signs of rotten food don’t hide when it comes to asparagus.
 You want to consider all this before you cut asparagus.

 Asparagus starts to go bad at the tips first, which unfortunately is the best part.
 The stalks will also have a sign when it is spoiling.